colehaus/colex/content/posts/false-dichotomy-ideal-theory-debate/main.md

 ## Foresight all around

-Anti-idealists not only contend that our knowledge of the ideal is highly uncertain, they suggest it's otiose.
+Non-idealists not only contend that our knowledge of the ideal is highly uncertain, they suggest it's otiose.
 On the contrary, knowledge about world C is useful for evaluating worlds A and B not only when C is the ideal but when all of A, B, and C are in the same neighborhood.
 As long as we don't expect the next world we inhabit to be the last world we ever inhabit, a thorough evaluation of that next world should include it's likely effects on the subsequent chain of worlds.
 That is, an evaluation which judges B against A only on the immediate effects and not on how B enables and forecloses other nearby possibilities like C is a very blinkered analysis indeed.
 So again, we see a difference of degree rather than kind---we should surely evaluate the knock-on effects of our choices and the only real question is how rapidly does the value of such estimation decline as we step into the future and away from the status quo.

 # Decision theory